guesswho1234/Rex/README.md

 Run your image: `docker run -p 3838:3838 rex`.

+## Hosting
+> [!CAUTION]
+> Do not host this version of Rex with public access!
+> Code from user input is parsed and evaluated without any security measures.

 ## Use

 Once you got the application running, authenticate using "rex" as both login and password.